wayn-r/lovelace-lcars-card/flattened_codebase.md

      * Execute animation with transform propagation support */ private _executeAnimationWithPropagation(elementId: string, animation: any): void {
+        // Check if this is an animation sequence or single animation if (animation.steps && Array.isArray(animation.steps)) {
+            // Handle animation sequence with sequence-aware transform propagation this._executeAnimationSequenceWithPropagation(elementId, animation);
+        } else {
+            // Handle single animation
+            this._executeSingleAnimationWithPropagation(elementId, animation);
+        }
+    }

+    /**
+     * Execute a single animation with transform propagation support */ private _executeSingleAnimationWithPropagation(elementId: string, animation: any): void {
         // Ensure GSAP is loaded, then delegate to AnimationManager import('gsap').then(({ gsap }) => {
             animationManager.executeTransformableAnimation(